Here’s a frightening piece of research…one in seven small business owners cannot remember when they last took a break.

 Survey says

-At the end of 2015, Xero accounting surveyed small business owners and found many struggled to find the time and resources to enjoy time off.
+OnDeck’s survey was conducted in 2022 and found many small business owners struggled to find the time and resources to enjoy time off.

 - They need to be available at all times as they are the decision maker (42 per cent)